hertzmann/hertzmann.github.io/_posts/2021-04-19-questons-for-computational-creativity.md

 Indeed, many systems with simple rules can often demonstrate complex, emergent, seemingly-intelligent  behavior  (e.g., [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), Mandelbrot set, [flocking](https://en.wikipedia.org/wiki/Flocking_(behavior))).

-All the way back to Vera Molnár, who began work in the 1960s, describes [surprise as a major component of her generative art](https://opheliaming.medium.com/vera-moln%C3%A1r-the-computer-art-goddess-26a84efbea4b).
+All the way back to Vera Molnár, who began work in the 1960s, [describes surprise as a major component of her generative art](https://opheliaming.medium.com/vera-moln%C3%A1r-the-computer-art-goddess-26a84efbea4b).
 If you've written code to make images, you've probably been surprised at some point, and probably delightfully so at times.

-Harold Cohen [went through similar stages](https://www.youtube.com/watch?v=_Xbt8lzWxIQ), first thinking that a procedural algorithm that made good artworks could be an artist, then realizing that all the works started to look similar, and then adding the additional criterion that the system must have its own changing worldview to be an artist.
+[**Harold Cohen went through similar stages**](https://www.youtube.com/watch?v=_Xbt8lzWxIQ), first thinking that a procedural algorithm that made good artworks could be an artist, then realizing that all the works started to look similar, and then adding the additional criterion that the system must have its own changing worldview to be an artist.
 To me, this all looks like continually moving the goalposts.

 **I think that process and context are crucial to judging creativity.** A painting is less impressive if you learn that it was done by filling in a [paint-by-numbers](https://en.wikipedia.org/wiki/Paint_by_number).
 If a person stumbles on a solution or an artistic style out of the blue, that's a whole lot more impressive than it if came after years of study of related solutions.
 (The [same point was made by Colton](https://www.aaai.org/Library/Symposia/Spring/2008/ss08-03-003.php).)
 Studies that show two images and ask blinded observers which is more creative or artistic have little value (possibly a topic for another blog post).
 But, conversely, performing studies on AI-generated work [has its own problems](https://doi.org/10.1016/j.isci.2020.101515).